Egypt

 A layout of the exhibits by Era and Society, Kingship and Beliefs.
 12:22

 A burial chamber.
-The plaque next to the chamber reads "A gradual development of funerary practices towards the end of the Old Kingdom meant that tomb chambers above ground became more like monuments to honour their ouners.
+The plaque next to the chamber reads "A gradual development of funerary practices towards the end of the Old Kingdom meant that tomb chambers above ground became more like monuments to honour their owners.
 False doors and lists of offerings for the afterlife were often moved down into the burial chamber instead.
 False doors were symbolic doorways between the living and the ka (soul) of the dead.
 12:56

 Pharaohs with crossed arms.
 This was meant to emphsize their devine right to rule and also as a benevolent guardian.
 1:00